daattali/beautiful-jekyll/sessions.md

 You will need to be physically in the room from 2:50-4:00 but will not be required to participate in the class beyond keeping student respectful of their environment.
 After the session, you will need to turn the lights off and lock the doors.
 Please add yourself to the signup sheet for primary and backup proctor volunteers.
-It’s the responsibility of any given week’s primary to make sure the backup will take their place if they can’t make it.
+Itâ€™s the responsibility of any given weekâ€™s primary to make sure the backup will take their place if they canâ€™t make it.
 You will also need to be an LWSD approved volunteer (https://www.lwsd.org/get-involved/volunteering-in-lwsd).